 Getting ahead of the game

-A stakeholder analysis enables project owners to anticipate stakeholder attitudes and expectations towards a new project.
+It enables project owners to anticipate stakeholder attitudes and expectations towards a new project.
 This intern enables the product owner to stay ahead of the competition by presenting stakeholders with winning results of new projects.
 This is important because a stakeholder’s attitude has a significant impact on project success.

 Formulation and outlining of policies

-A stakeholder analysis enables the early formation of policies on predicted risks identified by the stakeholders.
+It enables the early formation of policies on predicted risks identified by the stakeholders.
 The formation and outlining of policies will ensure that the project owner can inform stakeholders on implementable solutions that can be applied to anticipated sources of conflict and cooperation.
 The policies are also able to ease intervention and negotiations over pressing issues.

 Eases ventures into complex projects

-Conducting a stakeholder analysis also helps project owners to start their venture into complex projects.
+Conducting the analysis also helps project owners to start their venture into complex projects.
 A project owner can achieve this by identifying stakeholders with vested interests in the projects.
 The project owner can then tailor communication about the project to stakeholders depending on their influence and understanding of its complexities.
 The tailoring of communication on complex projects ensures that stakeholders are aware of the intricacy related to the venture.
 This understanding increases the chances of the project’s success.

 Steps to Conduct a Stakeholder Analysis